 Our integrated network of leading individuals has the commitment, resources and know-how to get deals done wherever they are including in times of uncertainty.
 We are considered to be the powerhouse for creative, market-leading ideas achieving better results for our clients.
-Consistently ranked by peers and clients alike as the No. 1 for real estate related matters we were once again ranked as the standalone top tier firm in Chambers Europe 2017: Europe-wide Real Estate with clients and industry sources describing Clifford Chance as "one of the top law firms in the real estate business".
+Consistently ranked by peers and clients alike as the No. 1 for real estate related matters we were once again ranked as the standalone top tier firm in Chambers Europe 2018: Europe-wide Real Estate with clients and industry sources describing Clifford Chance as "incredibly capable due to their broad resources and depth of expertise."

 Lead Sponsor (3)

 Hometrack provides independent residential property analytics, insight and data to support critical decision making.
 Now a part of Zoopla Property Group (ZPG), we help partners enhance the customer journey, manage risk and maximise profits by delivering accurate and reliable analytics and specific insights into their decision making processes.

 Hometrack operates in three main areas; financial services and capital markets, residential real estate services and partnerships and data.
 Our independent data delivers greater transparency on mortgage portfolios for capital management and funding, and enables those building, investing, broking and trading housing assets to make better informed decisions using unique data and analytics.